Banbridge: Places of interest

 Near the town lie the ancient Lisnagade Fort, Legannany Dolmen, and the Loughbrickland Crannóg, constructed around the year 500 AD.
 The Old Town Hall in Banbridge was completed in 1834.

+In the centre of the town of Banbridge, a large 10.5 acre park, Solitude Park, which exists as a community centre.
+It is an urban park consisting of skateparks, rivers and grassland.